 Your professional headshot is the perfect opportunity to make a lasting first impression.
 Whether you’re using your headshot while searching for a job, for a speaking engagement, or to do some online networking, it’s important to remember you’re conveying information about your competence and confidence long before you meet face-to-face.

 They say a picture is worth a thousand words and when it comes to headshots, that couldn’t be more true.
 Because you want to make a killer first impression, your professional headshot must demonstrate a level of professionalism while exuding enough enthusiasm that encourages people to learn more about you.

-When taking professional headshot photos, the goal is to appear personable and give the viewer a feel for your personality.
+When taking professional headshot photos or using a professional headshot generator, the goal is to appear personable and give the viewer a feel for your personality.
 Making the wrong face, wearing the wrong outfit, or not being fully prepared for your photos could cause you to look frightened or unpolished when you want to look intelligent, optimistic, and eager to learn.
 Be sure to check out the following tips to look your absolute best in your headshot.

 Find the Right Photographer

 Finding the right photographer is the absolute most important thing in getting a good headshot.
 Spend some time looking for the right person – it will pay off in the end.